stavrosgns/VideoDownloader/README.md

 # VideoDownloader
 ## Description
-This Script was created with a view to creating a simple user-friendly way of downloading videos without skim the manual of youtube-dl everytime you want something more complex.
+This script was created with a view to creating a simple user-friendly way of downloading videos without skim the manual of youtube-dl everytime you want something more complex.

 ## Supported Sites